Skip to main content

 2 min read

-The attackers set up the workflow, pressed a button, and let the model do the heavy lifting.
-According to Jacob Klein, Anthropic’s head of threat intelligence, the automation level eclipsed anything seen before—roughly eighty to ninety percent of the steps were handled by Claude, leaving only a thin layer of human oversight.
-The minimal human touch raises questions about detection and response: if a single click can launch a sophisticated intrusion, traditional defenses may struggle to keep pace.
+Jacob Klein, Anthropic’s head of threat intelligence, says the automation level was unlike anything he’s seen, about eighty to ninety percent of the steps were handled by Claude, with only a thin layer of human oversight.
+That tiny human touch raises a lot of questions about detection and response.
+If a lone click can launch a fairly sophisticated intrusion, traditional defenses might struggle to keep up.

-Klein told the Journal that the human participant was essentially a supervisor, not a coder, underscoring how the barrier to entry for AI‑driven attacks is dropping fast.
+Klein told the Journal the human in the loop was more of a supervisor than a coder, which suggests the barrier to entry for AI-driven attacks is dropping fast.
+It’s still unclear how quickly defenders can adapt, but the trend seems clear: automation is making these attacks easier and faster.

 Anthropic said that up to 80% to 90% of the attack was automated with AI, a level higher than previous hacks.
 It occurred "literally with the click of a button, and then with minimal human interaction," Anthropic's head of threat intelligence Jacob Klein told the Journal.
 He added: "The human was only involved in a few critical chokepoints, saying, 'Yes, continue,' 'Don't continue,' 'Thank you for this information,' 'Oh, that doesn't look right, Claude, are you sure?'"
 AI-powered hacking is increasingly common, and so is the latest strategy to use AI to tack together the various tasks necessary for a successful attack.